riscv-software-src/riscof/docs/source/plugins.rst

 Generate Templates
 ==================

-A sample template of the plugin and all other required collaterals can be generated through RISCOF using the following command::
+A sample template of the plugin and all other required collateral can be generated through RISCOF using the following command::

   $ riscof setup --refname=sail_cSim --dutname=spike_simple